changcunliu/Deepfake-Detection/README.md

 python3 training/test.py --detector_path /home/changcun/myself/DeepfakeBench/training/config/detector/ucf.yaml --test_dataset "Celeb-DF-v2" --weights_path /scratch/changcun/dataset/DeepfakeBench/logs/training/ucf_2024-11-30-19-54-50/test/avg/ckpt_best.pth
 ```

+For inference, the test execution memory usage is 3,398 MB, and the per-image inference time is 74.29ms.
+We calculate the per-image inference time using the inference usage time and the number of pictures to be inferred.
+The average latency is 5.16ms, the standard deviation of latency is 1.54ms, the minimum latency is 4.56ms, and the maximum latency is 11.04ms.
 ### Datasets split ratios

 For intra-dataset validation, FF++ [30] dataset serves as the training dataset, while FF++ dataset and its four subsets are used as testing datasets.
 The explicit ratios are shown in：